 SIBO occurs when the bacteria in your gut get out of balance and overgrow.
 This can cause a whole range of digestive issues, including food sensitivities and difficulty absorbing nutrients.
 Recovery requires following a strict diet and avoiding certain foods completely.

-Yet even the SIBO diet I developed for my clinical patients was sometimes not enough for the most extreme cases.
-That’s where alternative treatments and eating protocols can be very helpful in overcoming stubborn SIBO.
+Yet even the SIBO diet I created for my clinical patients was sometimes not enough to get rid of their SIBO in the most extreme cases.
+That’s where alternative treatments such as supplementing with probiotics and eating protocols can be very helpful in overcoming stubborn SIBO.

 One option is the semi-elemental diet.
-In this article, I’ll explain what this diet is and how it differs from an elemental diet, I’ll also cover why it helps severe cases of SIBO, and the pros and cons of a semi-elemental diet.
+In this article, I’ll explain what this diet is and how it differs from a complete elemental diet.
+I’ll also tell you why it helps severe cases of SIBO, and the pros and cons of a semi-elemental diet.

-I’ll also cover key ways you can support your gut health while getting your SIBO under control with supplements including Paleo Protein Powder and collagen protein.
+I’ll cover key ways you can support your gut health while getting your SIBO under control with supplements including Primal Earth Probiotics.
 Let’s dive in!

 What is SIBO?